wjsutton/wjsutton/README.md

 - Demonstrated the value of Data Science attribution models to WorldRemit stakeholders
 - Upskilled and enabled new and existing users at The Information Lab

-In 2022, I travelled to Las Vegas to compete in the largest data visualization contest globally, Tableau's Iron Viz competition.
+In 2022, I travelled to Las Vegas to compete in the largest data visualisation contest globally, Tableau's Iron Viz competition.
 The final round involved presenting a 20-minute Tableau dashboard before a live audience of 5,000 and a global streaming audience.

 Currently I am a [Tableau Visionary](https://www.tableau.com/community/community-leaders/visionaries), [Tableau Ambassador](https://www.tableau.com/community/community-leaders/ambassadors), Co-host of the [GamesNightViz Community Project](https://gamesnightviz.webflow.io/), Leader of the [AI + Tableau User Group](https://usergroups.tableau.com/ai-tableau-user-group/), and [2022 Iron Viz Champion](https://www.tableau.com/blog/iron-viz-2022-championship).